PRESIDENT : Dr Kristine Klugman OAM

 For nearly 20 years, Rajan was a federal public servant in the Foreign Affairs, Attorney General’s and Prime Minister’s departments.
 His diverse career spanned foreign and domestic policy, trade negotiations and national security.
 He did a three-year diplomatic posting to Chile and also worked in a ministerial office in Parliament House.
 In 2006, Rajan was appointed a member of the Australian Film and Literature Classification Board.
-He is currently based in Tasmania where he is co-proprietor of a waterfront cafe, tutors adults in literacy and numeracy, and is the island state’s media spokesperson for Civil Liberties Australia.
+He is currently based in Tasmania where he works as an independent consultant and freelance editor, and volunteers as a tutor for adult literacy and numeracy.

 DIRECTOR: Jennifer Ashton